astrostat/BASCS/README.md

 Samples from the joint posterior distribution of the number of sources and their spatial and spectral parameters.

-NOTE: we are currently correctly some errors that occur when there is only one source detected.
+NOTE: we are currently correcting some errors that occur when there is only one source detected.
 We will also shortly provide additional examples to illustrate the method.

 References: